 - At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
-If you do not want to create RAID, you may prepare only one hard drive. - Windows 8/7/XP (32-bit) setup disk. - · Motherboard driver disk. - · A USB flash drive. - A USB floppy disk drive (needed during Windows XP installation) - An empty formatted floppy disk (needed during Windows XP installation)
+If you do not want to create RAID, you may prepare only one hard drive. - Windows 8/7/XP (32-bit) setup disk. - · Motherboard driver disk. - · A USB flash drive. - A USB floppy disk drive (needed during Windows XP installation). - · An empty formatted floppy disk (needed during Windows XP installation).

-Configuring the Onboard SATA Controller
+Configuring SATA Controllers